AuenKr/open-code.nvim/tests/README.md

 1. Steps to reproduce the issue using this minimal config
 2. Any error messages from `:messages`
-3. The exact Neovim and OpenCode plugin versions
+3. The exact Neovim and Opencode plugin versions